Mchikky/Project-4-Python-Overview-of-the-state-of-malnutrition-in-the-World/README.md

 # Project-4
-Analysis of Food and Agricultural Organisation data
+Analysis of the World's food security using Food and Agricultural Organisation data to analyse malnutrition,food security, and nutritional status